bhosalesraya/bhosalesraya/README.md

 - 💬 Ask me about  anything
 - 📫 How to reach me @ : bhosalesraya77@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact:the distance from my 🏠 to 🌞 is eaqual to the distance from 🌞 to 🏠😜
+- ⚡ Fun fact:the distance from my 🏠 to 🌞 is equal to the distance from 🌞 to 🏠😜